DellGEOS/AzureStackHOLs/lab-guides/01-DeployAzureStackHCICluster-WAC/readme.md

 ```

-**4.** Validate deployment by opening Edge and navigating to https://wacgw.
+**Step 4** Validate deployment by opening Edge and navigating to https://wacgw.
 When asked for Credentials, use following

 >Username:corp\LabAdmin
 Password:LS1setup!

 ![](./media/edge01.png)

-**5.** In Windows Admin Center in Gateway mode it is very useful to configure Kerberos Constrained Delegation for not to be asked for credentials when connecting to remote server - in this case Azure Stack HCI OS.
+**Step 5** In Windows Admin Center in Gateway mode it is very useful to configure Kerberos Constrained Delegation for not to be asked for credentials when connecting to remote server - in this case Azure Stack HCI OS.
 To do it in PowerShell, you can use following code.

 ```PowerShell
 $GatewayServerName="WACGW"